 Students can request that their International TOEFL score be sent to Pacific by logging onto www.ets.org/toefl and accessing their account.

 The Institutional TOEFL is offered at Pacific to admitted students on a frequent basis for a small fee.
 Contact Monique Grindell, ELI Academic Coordinator, for test dates and registration details.

 Scores from both the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS) exam are valid for two years from the date of the exam.

 No. U.S. immigration law requires that all international students on F1 student visas maintain full-time enrollment.
 To be considered full time, undergraduate students must be enrolled in a minimum of 12 credits each regular semester.
 Graduate students must meet the university’s definition of full-time for their program and term.

 The university requires that all international students purchase Pacific’s Student Health Insurance Plan UNLESS they qualify for a waiver.

-Federal regulations restrict new students from entering the US more than 30 days before the start date printed on their I-20.
+Federal regulations restrict new students from entering the United States more than 30 days before the start date printed on their I-20.
 After that 30-day window opens, the student may arrive at any time.

-International programs offers students coming in by plane, train, or bus assistance getting to Forest Grove/Hillsboro as part of International Student Orientation.
+International programs offer students coming in by plane, train, or bus assistance getting to Forest Grove or Hillsboro as part of International Student Orientation.